MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

     - Pytest Code:
         ```
         def test_chat_api_successful():
-            """
-            Tests whether the app correctly returns a response from the GenAI model when message is passed in the chat
-            """
             data = {"message": "Explain what hashing is to me.", "session_id": 1}
             response = requests.post(f"{BASE_URL}/api/chat", json=data)
             assert response.status_code == 200